Waitin' on a Woman

 "Waitin' on a Woman" is a song written by Don Sampson and Wynn Varble, and recorded three times by American country music artist Brad Paisley.
 His first recording of the song was included on his 2005 album Time Well Wasted.
-Three years later, Paisley re-recorded the song for inclusion on a re-issue of his 2007 album 5th Gear.
-This re-recorded version was issued on 9 June 2008 and became the twenty-first chart single of Paisley's career and became the twelfth number 1 single of his career and his eighth consecutive number 1 single.
+Three years later, Paisley re-recorded the song as the fifth and final single on June 23, 2008 from his 2007 album 5th Gear.
+This became the twenty-first chart single of Paisley's career and became the twelfth number 1 single of his career and his eighth consecutive number 1 single.
 The song also appeared on Play with a guest vocal from Andy Griffith.

 Content

 The song is a mid-tempo composed of three verses.
 Its central character is a recently married male sitting on a bench at a shopping mall, waiting for his wife to finish shopping.
 He meets an older man (Andy Griffith) who, like him, is "waitin' on a woman".
 The older man explains over the next two verses that, although he has often had to wait for his wife, he does not mind doing so ("I don't guess we've been anywhere / She hasn't made us late, I swear / Sometimes she does it just 'cause she can do it").
 He tells the younger man that he will often find himself "waitin' on a woman" as well.
 In the third verse, the older male observes that he will most likely die before his wife does ("I've read somewhere statistics show / The man's always the first to go").
 After making this realization, he finally states that he will wait for his wife in Heaven (should he die first), because he, too, "[doesn't] mind waitin' on a woman".
 In the end, the old man is seen sitting on a white bench, wearing a white suit, on a lone beach, waiting for his wife to join him.